Filters – The Polarizer

 The CPL (Circular Polarizer) is an essential filter for anyone that shoots landscapes or travel.
 Over the years we have worked a lot in the Pacific Islands and this filter practical lives on the lenses.
 It is great for images where you want to darken skies giving it more drama and emphasizing the clouds, to cut through reflections off glass, or reduce glare from the surface of water or the sea.
 The filter also saturates colours to make the scene more vibrant, especially blue skies, bodies of water and foliage, and is one of the few filters that has not really been properly replicated in software.

 They are available in standard filter sizes however you can also get slim versions which are a lot narrower and better for wide-angle lenses (usually below 24mm) where vignetting can be a problem.
 The filters are quite expensive so ensure that you always keep them scratch-free and clean.
 Here are some tips for using them –

 - Always remove your UV(0) filter before attaching a Polarizer as the combined filters may cause vignetting, especially on ultra-wide-angle (<24mm) and wide-angle lenses ( 24 – 35mm)

-- Really be careful when using the lens on very wide angle lenses.
-Incorrect use can leave you with uneven polarisation across the image which is hard to correct when editing.
+- Really be careful when using the lens on very wide-angle lenses.
+Incorrect use can leave you with uneven polarisation across the image which is hard to correct when editing (see image below)